JohnCoene/sever/docs/docs/sever.md

 ## Customise

-The first argument `sever` (`html`) is used to specify the html to be displayed on the disconnected screen and defaults to `sever_default`; you can of course change that behaviour.
+The first argument of the `sever`function (`html`) is used to specify the html to be displayed on the disconnected screen and defaults to `sever_default`; you can of course change that behaviour.

 ``` r
 library(shiny)